bhavikpanchal28/Analyzing-Popularity-in-Programming-Languages/README.md

 - Python

 I then used an ARIMA model to predict the trend of the popularity for each of these programming languages for the next 5 years.
+If you are interested in this project, you can find more information in the project report linked above.